The future of Avonmore Primary School

 How would the design respond to the site and the surrounding areas historic character?

-As well as Gordon Cottage, adjacent to the site are a number of other locally listed mansion blocks and St James Preparatory School.
+The site is located within the Olympia and Avonmore Conservation Area.
+The site is adjacent to a number of other locally listed mansion blocks and St James Preparatory School.

 Why can’t more than 50% affordable housing be provided on the site?

-The funding mechanism for the programme is dependent on raising enough money from the sale of housing on the site to pay for the new school.
-No revenue is raised from the new genuinely affordable housing, but the council recognise the pressing need for genuinely affordable housing across the borough.
-So the programme will balance delivering a new school, and affordable housing.
-However, half of the new homes need to be provided for market sale to fund the new school.
+No revenue is raised from the new affordable housing, but the council recognise the pressing need for genuinely affordable housing across the borough.
+So, the programme will balance delivering a new school, and affordable housing.
+However, half of the new homes need to be provided for sale at market prices to fund the new school.

 What is the definition of affordable housing?